 - Slice zucchini and yellow squash into dials.
 The thinner they are the softer they will get.
 I would recommend 3/4" thick so they all are the same consistency when done.

 - Slice mushrooms in half.
-Put all vegetables in a bowl and toss together gently.
+Put all vegetables in a bowl and toss together gently. (if you want to add 1/2-1 full precooked sausage link diced into bite size pcs., add that now too)

 - Pour olive oil on top and toss gently, then sprinkle in all seasonings in bowl and gently toss one more time.